sps-lco1-2022-23/learning-csharp/assignments/october-half-term.md

 ## Half Term

-So create a suitable folder (or several) in your repo and work on the problems, e.g. `/usaco/` or `/aoc/`, etc. and go solve some problem.
+So create a suitable folder (or several) in your repo and work on the problems, e.g. `/usaco/` or `/aoc/` etc. and go solve some problems.

 Commit-and-push regularly!